Risk-Based Capacity Accreditation of Resource-Colocated Large Loads in Capacity Markets: ELCC of Resource-Colocated Hydrogen

 \section{ELCC of Resource-Colocated Hydrogen}

-We studied a hydrogen manufacturing system colocated with renewable generation, flexible-demand electrolyzers, and hydrogen storage, as illustrated in Fig.~\ref{fig:hydrogen_system}.
+{\textbf{System description:}} We studied a hydrogen manufacturing system colocated with renewable generation, electrolyzers, and hydrogen storage with fuel cell, as illustrated in Fig.~\ref{fig:hydrogen_system}.
 The electrolyzer can modulate its power consumption within a specified operating range and convert electricity into hydrogen, which can either be sold directly or stored in a hydrogen tank.
 The ability to adjust power drawn from the grid makes the hydrogen producer a flexible-demand resource.

 The system can also export power to the grid using colocated renewable generation or by running the fuel cell with hydrogen stored in the tank.
 However, because the round-trip efficiency of converting electricity to hydrogen and back is typically quite low, it is generally suboptimal to use stored hydrogen for power production during regular operating hours.
 Instead, the stored hydrogen is dispatched during scarcity events, when electricity prices are sufficiently high.